-The swan was very sacred to the Native Americans and they used its feathers to make ceremonial fans, cloaks, and feather jewellery.
-The whiteness of the swan represented grace, purity, beauty, strength, wisdom, and old age.
-Feather artwork has been reported in many native cultures.
+The swan as a spirit animal was very sacred to the Native Americans and they used its feathers to make ceremonial fans, cloaks, and feather jewelry.
+White swans represented grace, purity, inner beauty, strength, wisdom, and old age.

-So the swan feather meaning tells you that you being guided to express the truth in a situation that is around you.
-The outcome will favour those who are coming from a loving truth space rather than a space of hurt.
-Breathe in the energy of compassion and peace, allowing all those involved to be surrounded, by white-feathered light.
+So the swan feather meaning tells you that you are being guided to express the truth in a situation that is around you.
+The outcome will favor those who are coming from a loving truth space rather than a space of hurt.
+Breathe in the energy of compassion and peace, allowing all those involved to be surrounded by the lightness of white swans.
 Know that you and all those involved are being guided to the best result.
 The truth will set you free.
 Believe and trust in this.

-The Swan is a symbol of beauty, gracefulness and peace.
+The Swan is a symbol of beauty, gratefulness, and peace.
 It brings hope to those who have lost it or are in need of help.
 They represent transformation as well as rebirth with their ability to swim against the current and learn how to fly.
-Swans also represent fidelity because they mate for life.
-If you’re looking for a big change that will bring you peace (the swan is consider as an animal representing peace), happiness and success then this could be your new motto!
+Swan spirit animals also represent fidelity because they mate for life.
+If you’re looking for a big change that will bring you peace (the swan is considered as an animal representing peace), happiness and success then this could be your new motto!